glaunay/ms-db-manager/README.md

 #### Indexing

-You provide a setup a view the following way
+You setup a view over a range of databases the following way

 ```sh
 node index.js --target '[RANGE_EXPR]' --design  [DESIGN_DOCUMENT]--namespace [DESIGN_FOLDER]
 ```

 Where,

-All databases will be checked for the availability of the provided view.
-It may trigger the indexing of several databases which can take time.

 * `--target [RANGE_EXPR]` is a pseudo-regular expression with number interpolation capability
 * `--design [DESIGN_DOCUMENT]` is the file path to write the rankings, default='jsonOut'
 * `--namespace [DESIGN_FOLDER]` is the folder where couchDB will store the document.
 Optional, default="vNS"

+All databases will be checked for the availability of the provided view.
+It may trigger the indexing of several databases which can take time.

 ##### Example